Lyn Corbray © Fantasy Flight Games

 A Game of Thrones

-Lyn is one of Lady Lysa Tully's suitors, after the death of Lord Jon Arryn.
+Ser Lyn is one of Lady Lysa Arryn's suitors, after the death of Lord Jon Arryn.
 His squire is Mychel Redfort.
 He attends the trial of Tyrion Lannister at the Eyrie.
 He offers himself as champion of the Vale when Tyrion demands a trial by combat, but is rebuffed by Lysa.

 A Feast for Crows

-Lyn accompanies the Lords Declarant to the parley with Lords Petyr Baelish and Robert Arryn at the Eyrie.
+Ser Lyn accompanies the Lords Declarant to the parley with Lords Petyr Baelish and Robert Arryn at the Eyrie.
 Lord Nestor Royce claims that Lyn rarely left the side of Lysa for nearly half a year.
-During the parley, Lyn grows tired of the conversation and threatens Petyr with his sword, Lady Forlorn, violating the laws of hospitality.
+During the parley, Ser Lyn grows tired of the conversation and threatens Petyr with his sword, Lady Forlorn, violating the laws of hospitality.
 Ser Lothor Brune moves to intercept, but it is the intervention of the other Lords Declarant that causes Lyn to put up his sword.
 Lyn leaves the parley shortly thereafter.

 Later, Petyr admits to Sansa Stark that Lyn is in his employ, and it is his task to feign hatred for Petyr and to join every conspiracy against him and inform on them.
 Petyr states that Lyn's price is gold and boys.